okbreathe/jquery_plugins/okTagList/README.md

 option           | default       | description
 ---------------- | ------------- | -------------
-helpText         | See plugin    | Text displayed to user when focusing the input
+helpText         | See plugin    | Text displayed to user when focusing the input insertOnBlur     | false         | Whether or not tags should be inserted when the field loses focus

 ### okTagList.suggest Options